 Another weakness was that banks held fictitious reserves.
 Checks were counted as reserves before they cleared.
 As a result, these checks were double-counted by the sending bank and the receiving bank.

 1921 - Warren Harding became President.
 The recession ended in July without any intervention.
 Congress increased the corporate tax rate from 10 percent to 12.5 percent.
 The Emergency Immigration Act restricted the number of immigrants to 3 percent of the 1910 U.S. population.

-1922 - Harding reduced the top tax rate to 58 percent.
+1922 - Harding reduced the top income tax rate from 73 percent to 58 percent.

 1923 - Calvin Coolidge became President.
 His motto was "The business of America is business."
-He lowered the nation's top income tax rate to 43.5 percent.
 The Supreme Court revoked the minimum wage for women in Washington, DC.
 A recession began in May.
 The stock market began a six-year bull market.

 1925 - Top tax rate lowered to 25 percent.
 The corporate tax rate increased to 13 percent.
-Hoover warns Coolidge about stock market speculation.
+Administration member Herbert Hoover warns Coolidge about stock market speculation.
 Most countries returned to the gold standard.
 More than 25 percent of families owned a car.

 1926 - A mild recession began in October.
 The corporate tax rate increased to 13.5 percent.
 Robert Goddard invented the liquid propulsion rocket, creating a U.S. advantage in defense.
 More than 2 million farmers moved to the cities, but only 1 million city folk moved to the rural areas.